JK-Rolling/DuinoCoinI2C_uPyMiner/DuinoCoinI2C_ESP32_uPyMaster/README.md

 1. Visit https://esp.huhn.me/
 2. Click `CONNECT` button
 3. Select the ESP32 and click `Connect`.
 You may see something along the line CP2102
-4. On row 0x1000, click `SELECT`, then browse to the .bin file downloaded in step 1
+4. On row 0x1000, click `SELECT`, then browse to the .bin file downloaded
 5. Click `ERASE`
 6. Click `PROGRAM`